 There are obviously many effective instructional strategies to help them practice that lesson.
 One pretty explicit way is for them to have access to reading “choose your own adventure” stories where they are periodically given choices of what they want characters to do, and then participate in the construction of the story itself.
-The Goosebumps series of books is a well-known example of this genre.
+The Goosebumps series of books is a well-known example of genre.
 In the world of English Language Learner teaching, these kinds of stories are also called “Action Mazes.”

-There are many other examples of “Choose Your Own Adventure” stories on the Web that are accessible to English Language Learners, and this “The Best…” list will links to them.
+There are many other examples of “Choose Your Own Adventure” stories on the Web that are accessible to English Language Learners, and “The Best…” list will links to them.
 My students have always enjoyed reading these online versions.

 In addition, writing these kinds of stories has the potential of being a fun and educational group writing activity for English Language Learners and other students.
-There are several free online tools out there now (and I them in this post), though I haven’t been able to find an ideal one for use in class.
-I’ll also be what — at this point — is the best way that I’ve come-up with to create one, and I’m also very interested in hearing about better ideas.
+There are several free online tools out there now (and I them in post), though I haven’t been able to find an ideal one for use in class.
+I’ll also be what — at point — is the best way that I’ve come-up with to create one, and I’m also very interested in hearing about better ideas.
 I’m planning on experimenting with creating them during my ESL class during summer school.

-This list is divided into two sections.
+list is divided into two sections.
 The first one links to accessible online Choose Your Adventure stories for students to read (some also include animation with the text).
 The second ways teachers can work with students to write their own.

 Here are my picks for The Best Places To Read & Write “Choose Your Own Adventure” Stories: